 - Tier 2 and Tier 3 words for each topic are set for home learning along with spellings at KS3.

-- Smaller support with reading groups.
+- Support with reading groups

 - Faculty representative for leading and supporting reading across the subject area.